cwmatthew/clarusway-devenv/README.md

              [
                 {
                      "guid": "{12396def-8d0e-4ab1-a9cf-3d842633ca92}",
-                    // this is a random hexadecimal number group feel free to change whatever you want
+                    // this is a random hexadecimal guid number feel free to change whatever you want, keep the length same
                     // please note that this numbers should be unique to each entry on windows terminal list here
                     // and we will use this guid to address default shell at windows terminal start "closeOnExit" : true,